Web Content Filter payload settings

 Specific Web Sites Only

-Add the websites that you want to give access to.
+Add the websites you want to give access to.
 Enter the URL of the website in the URL column.
 Enter the name for the bookmark in the Name column.
-The folder into which the bookmark should be added in Safari (for example, /Science/Geology/.
+The folder to which the bookmark should be added in Safari (for example, /Science/Geology/.
 If the folder doesn’t exist, the bookmark is added to the default bookmarks directory.

 Built-in or plug-in (plug-in must be used for macOS)